-(1) To receive credit, the plane of rotation shall be vertical like a fan blade, so that during the somersault the heels pass directly over the head.
-It shall be noted that although the plane of rotation shall be vertical, it's permitted to be inclined to the towboat path.
+- (1) To receive credit, the plane of rotation shall be vertical like a fan blade, so that during the somersault the heels pass directly over the head.
+It shall be noted that although the plane of rotation shall be vertical, it's permitted to be inclined to the towboat path. - (2) In a wake somersault, after take-off, no part of the body shall touch the water on the takeoff side of the wake until the trick has been held for recognition. - (3) In a wake-to-wake somersault, after take-off, no part of the body shall touch the water inside the wake until the trick has been held for recognition. - (4) A maximum of three somersaults can be scored in any round. - (5) A reverse somersault is not allowed. - (6) Reverse wake somersaults shall only be performed from the inside to the outside of the opposite wake of the basic trick.

-- (2) In a wake somersault, after take-off, no part of the body shall touch the water on the takeoff side of the wake until the trick has been held for recognition. - (3) In a wake-to-wake somersault, after takeoff, no part of the body shall touch the water inside the wake until the trick has been held for recognition.
-A failed wake-to-wake somersault may be credited as a wake somersault providing it meets the criteria in 813(A)(1)(2). - (4) Wake somersaults shall be performed from inside to outside of the wake except in the case of 813(A)(3). - (5) A maximum of three somersaults can be scored in any round. - (6) A reverse somersault is not allowed. - (7) Reverse wake somersaults shall only be performed from the inside to the outside of the opposite wake of the basic trick. - (8) A reverse wake-to-wake somersault shall be performed in the opposite direction to the basic trick.
+(7) A reverse wake-to-wake somersault shall be performed in the opposite direction to the basic trick.